PCI DSS v4.0 Explained in Simple Words for Business Owners

 A data breach involving payment data can result in:

-- financial penalties,
+- financial penalties

-- chargebacks,
+- chargebacks

-- legal issues,
+- legal issues

-- forensic investigations,
+- forensic investigations

-- Reputation Damage
+Reputation Damage

 Customers lose trust quickly after payment-related breaches.
+One cyber attack can severely damage:

-- brand reputation,
+- brand reputation

-- customer confidence,
+- customer confidence

-- Compliance Penalties
+Compliance Penalties

 Non-compliance may lead to:

-- higher transaction fees,
+- higher transaction fees

-- penalties from payment processors,
+- penalties from payment processors

-or suspension of payment processing capabilities.
+- suspension of payment processing capabilities

 Who Needs PCI DSS Compliance?